sh805190/Toy/docs/rules.md

 ]   (right bracket)
 {   (left brace)
 }   (right brace)
+=>  (shortcut function)
+..  (range function) 'LHS ..
+RHS' will only take integers are parameters.
+It creates a function that returns every integer between LHS and RHS inclusive, and undefined afterwards.
 =   (assignment)
 ==  (is equal to)
 !=  (is not equal to)